 J.C.
 Penney board comes under fire for CEO switch

 "It was the wrong thing for the board to do to get rid of Johnson here.
-With the board firing Johnson now, at this stage in the game, they should tender their own resignation as well," said Brian McGough, managing director and head of the retail group at Hedgeye Risk Management.
+With the board firing Johnson now, at this stage in the game, they should tender their own resignation as well," said Brian McGough, managing director and head of the retail group at research firm Hedgeye Risk Management.

-Though the board may not face serious legal challenges to the decision, shareholders may question whether its move to replace Johnson with Ullman, who Johnson himself replaced in late 2011, is good for them.
+Though the board may not face serious legal challenges to the decision, shareholders may question whether the move to replace Johnson with Ullman, who Johnson himself replaced in late 2011, is good for them.

-Whether Ullman is the right man for the job or not, some said ultimate responsibility for the company's future now lies with the remaining 10 members of the board of directors, four of whom joined in the last five years.
+Whether Ullman is the right man for the job or not, some said ultimate responsibility for the retailer's future now lies with the remaining 10 members of the board of directors, four of whom joined in the last five years.

 The board said in a statement it picked Ullman because he was well-positioned to move quickly and improve sales, but Ullman himself conceded in an interview that the change was so new he did not yet have a plan.
 He said the board only approached him last weekend.

 Governance experts said it was unlikely the board would face legal repercussions for the change.